woestreich/personalsite/content/recordings.md

 sidebar:
   show_post_thumbnail: false
 ---
+*More coming soon, page under construction*<br/><br/>
 As noted on my research page, I love bioacoustics!
 Recording both the sounds that animals make and whole ecosystem "soundscapes" can lead to incredible insight into how animals interact with their environment and one another.
-Such recordings can be beautiful and enjoyable to listen to as well.
-Several example recordings that I have taken in a range of ecosystems are included below. *More coming soon*
+Such recordings can also be beautiful and enjoyable to listen to.
+Several example recordings that I have taken in a range of ecosystems are included below.

 <video width="100%" controls>
   <source src="../vid/prey.mp4" type="video/mp4">